 Between your regular visits to the dentist, there are important steps that you can take to greatly reduce the risk of caries, gum disease, and other dental problems.

 2. Every day, clean the spaces between teeth at least once a day with the dental floss and interdental brushes (especially at bedtime).
+Read our best interdental brushes review for top picks on the market.
 The bacteria and dental plaque that cause tooth decay are still located between the teeth even after a thorough cleaning with a brush.
 They can only be removed with dental floss or with interdental brushes.

 4. After toothbrushing, do not eat any more food.

 5. Try to eat a balanced diet with more fiber and dairy products, and of course, avoid sweets especially between meals.
 If you must eat them, and I myself am guilty of that one sometimes, then it is best to eat immediately after a meal and then brush your teeth.

 6. Ideally, every six months you should do the professional teeth cleaning, and of course check the teeth, the existing fillings and prevent other potential dental health problems.